-Blekko is a malicious website and Toolbar categorized as a browser hijacker, also referred to as the Blekko.com redirection virus or simply the Blekko virus.
-Blekko.com launched November 1st, 2012 and is an ironically alleged spam-free search engine that attempts to provide a cleaner search results page than Bing, Google, and Yahoo by cutting out low ranked sites known as content farms.
+Blekko (also searched for as Blekko virus) is the name of a questionable website and Toolbar that is recognized as an adware type program and browser hijacker by reputable internet security products.
+The blekko.com domain was launched on November 1st, 2012 and claims to be a spam-free search engine that attempts to provide a cleaner search results page than Bing, Google, and Yahoo by cutting out low ranked sites known as content farms.

 The Blekko virus mainly affects internet browser settings such as the Home Page and Provided Search Engine causing internet browsers to redirect to blekko.com and relating websites upon using the browser’s address bar to search the internet or type in URLs.
 The Blekko virus may also cause web browser’s to redirect to fake Google websites and/or paid Google search where Blekko is paid per each link clicked.

 - The Blekko virus alters internet browser settings without permission causing home pages to change to Blekko.com and similar websites.